lombardero/cheatsheets/1-python/1-2-advanced-libraries/1-2-1-async/asyncio.md

 # 3 - Queues

-`asyncio` queues are designed to work similarly as the ones from the `queue` module.
+`asyncio` queues are designed to work similarly as the ones from the `queue` module, with the difference that the consumer can now `await` for an item to arrive in the queue.
 `asyncio` adds the functionality of working with coroutines (queues can now be awaited).
 Check the `asyncio` queue section [here](https://docs.python.org/3/library/asyncio-queue.html#asyncio-queues).

+> Note: `queue.Queue` provides thread safety while `asyncio.Queue` does not, `asyncio`
+> does not need it.
+It runs in a single thread.

 # 4 - `aiojobs`